FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Adding-Floors-with-Levels.md

 ###Add Floors with Levels
 Levels allow you to slice masses with individual floor datums and calculate gross area per building mass.
 FormIt Levels and their custom names will translate to Revit Levels when the file is converted to Revit

+If you did not complete the last section, download and open the **farnsworth02.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442)

 #### Create, and Customize Levels
 1. Create levels using the [**Level Palette**](../formit-introduction/tool-bars.md) in the **Palette Bar**.